drecrash/complexity-lp-cogsci/README.md

 **Cognitive Science**

 For cognitive science (CS), I'm taking a less structured approach.
-Every week, I'll try to read, annotate, and summarize 3-7 research papers or academic articles on CS principles and sub-fields.
+Every week, I'll try to read, annotate, and summarize 3-7 research papers or academic articles on CS principles and sub-fields. <br>
 *Currently unsure of whether or not to publish these annotations and summaries*

 ---

 ## Resources
-**Complex Systems:** Thurner, Stefan, Peter Klimek, and Rudolf Hanel, Introduction to the Theory of Complex Systems **Linear Programming:** Vanderbei, Linear Programming: Foundations and Extensions
+**Complex Systems:** Thurner, Stefan, Peter Klimek, and Rudolf Hanel, Introduction to the Theory of Complex Systems <br>
+**Linear Programming:** Vanderbei, Linear Programming: Foundations and Extensions

 ---